Online Doctor of Education (Ed.D.) Programs

 Instruction Methods in Online EdD Programs: Synchronous vs. Asynchronous Instruction

 There are two main types of instruction methods for online EdD programs: synchronous and asynchronous.
 While all online programs include asynchronous elements (e.g., readings, assignments, discussion forums that students can access whenever they have time), some programs utilize real-time or synchronous instruction, where students attend live lectures.
 Conversely, there are programs that mainly use asynchronous instruction, which may incorporate a limited number of synchronous sessions, and others that only use asynchronous instruction (e.g., no required live sessions).
 Programs that only use asynchronous instruction often offer live office hours where students can chat with instructors, but these sessions are not typically required.

 For a more detailed description of synchronous and asynchronous instruction, including the benefits and potential drawbacks of each type of instruction, check out our Structure of Online EdD Programs page.

-Overview of Admission Requirements for Online EdD Programs
+Admission Requirements for Online EdD Programs

 Admissions requirements for Ed.D. programs depends on the program and its specialization.
 For example, while Ed.D. programs with an academic focus (such as those with specializations in Higher Education Administration or Curriculum and Instruction) may require applicants to have a master’s degree in an education-related field, Ed.D. programs in Organizational Leadership may accept students with a variety of degree types.
 However, all Ed.D. programs require applicants to have completed a minimum of a bachelor’s degree, and most require a master’s degree, from an accredited academic institution.
 (There are also a few online Ed.D. programs that require an EdS for admission.)

 For more information, check out our resource on Admissions Requirements for Online EdD Programs.
 Students should also consult the office of admissions at their schools of interest for the most up-to-date information regarding admissions requirements for a particular program.